Global Jeanswear Leader Saves Water, Goes Green and Boosts Bottom Line

 “It’s time to rethink autopilot behaviors like washing your jeans after every wear because in many cases it’s simply not necessary,” said Chip Bergh, CEO and president of LS&Co.
 “Our LCA findings have pushed us as a company to rethink how we make our jeans, and we’re proud that our water stewardship actions to date have saved 1 billion liters of water.
 By engaging and educating consumers, we can fundamentally change the environmental impact of apparel and, ideally, how consumers think about the clothes they wear every day.”

-Based on the study’s findings, which indicate that consumers are responsible for 23 percent of the water used in the lifecycle of a pair of jeans, LS&Co. is launching a new consumer education campaign to ensure consumers understand their environmental impact.
-By taking the “Are You Ready to Come Clean?” quiz* on www.levi.com/progress, consumers around the world will be able to find out how much water and energy they use compared with average consumers in the U.S., the U.K., France and China.
-Between World Water Day (March 22) and Earth Day (April 22), consumers are encouraged to take a pledge to wash their jeans less often.
+Based on the study’s findings, consumers responsible for 23 percent of the water used in the lifecycle of a pair of jeans.
+So therefore LS&Co. is launching a new consumer education campaign.
+One to ensure consumers understand their environmental impact.
+By taking the “Are You Ready to Come Clean?” quiz* on www.levi.com/progress, consumers around the world will be able to find out how much water and energy they use compared with average consumers.
+One can rate consumers in the U.S., the U.K., France and China.
+Every year, between World Water Day (March 22) and Earth Day (April 22).
+So consumers are encouraged to take a pledge to wash their jeans less often.

 This latest LCA builds on findings from the assessment LS&Co. conducted in 2007, which led the company to launch Care Tag for the Planet, sewing tags into every LS&Co. product to encourage consumers to adopt care methods that use less energy and water.
 Innovating around water reduction in denim manufacturing led to the creation of the Water THE LIFECYCLE OF A PAIR OF LEVI’S® 501® JEANS — SUMMARY OF KEY FINDINGS